2018 Tissue Chips in Space Projects

 In October 2018, NCATS, the National Institute of Biomedical Imaging and Bioengineering (NIBIB) and the Center for the Advancement of Science in Space announced four two-year awards for approximately $4.98 million to use tissue chip technology to better understand the mechanisms of disease and the effectiveness of potential treatments in the extreme environment of space.
 The projects are part of a collaboration to conduct translational research on board the International Space Station U.S. National Laboratory.

-Access the links below to learn more about the projects awarded in 2018:
+Learn more about the projects awarded in 2018:

 Emulate, Inc., Boston